houseabsolute/ubi/README.md

 ### Is This Better Than Installing from a deb/RPM/homebrew/chocolatey Package?

 That's debatable.
-The big advantage of using `ubi` is that you can use the exact same tool on many platforms.
+The big advantage of using `ubi` is that you can use the exact same tool on Linux, macOS, and Windows.
 The big disadvantage is that you don't get a full package that contains metadata (like a license file) or extras like shell completion files, nor can you easily uninstall it using a package manager.

-And of course, not every tool has packages for every platform.